-Released this October, Lightroom CC is not, as you might expect, an update to Adobe’s long-running image editor and organiser, just moved to the Creative Cloud model.
+Released in October 2017, Lightroom CC is not, as you might expect, an update to Adobe’s long-running image editor and organiser, just moved to the Creative Cloud model.
 It’s an entirely new app.
 Just to make that clear, the original version of Lightroom is still available, and has been retitled Lightroom Classic CC.

 Rather, Lightroom CC is a next generation tool that harnesses the AI power of Adobe’s Project Sensei.
 Most notably, that means it automatically tags photos with searchable keywords to save you having to do it manually (or, as we’ve all experienced, forgetting to tag them altogether).